camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/get-form-variables.html.md

 ---

 Retrieves the form variables for a task.
-The form variables take into account form data specified on the task.
+The form variables take form data specified on the task into account.
 If form fields are defined, the variable types and default values of the form fields are taken into account.

 Method